declare-lab/MM-InstructEval/multimodal_eval_main/models/README.md

 [finetune_lynx.pt](https://github.com/bytedance/lynx-llm/tree/main#:~:text=pretrain_lynx.pt%20or-,finetune_lynx.pt,-and%20put%20it).

-### Flan-T5-XXL, BLIP2, InstructBLIP, Fromage can auto-download.
+### Flan-T5-XXL, BLIP2, InstructBLIP, Fromage can be auto-download.

 ### Other models will be updated soon.